Graduate Certificate in Biostatistics

 The Graduate Certificate in Biostatistics is suitable for those wanting a good understanding of the principles of epidemiology and some aspects of biostatistics.
 If you are already working as a biostatistician, then study at postgraduate level will enhance your career development opportunities.

-A successful applicant for admission to the Graduate Diploma in Biostatistics will:
+A successful applicant for admission to the Graduate Certificate in Biostatistics will:

 (a) hold a bachelor’s degree in statistics, mathematics, science, psychology, medicine, pharmacy, economics, health sciences or other appropriate discipline from the University of Sydney or equivalent qualification; and